Ejaz-100400/Netflix-clone/README.md

 - Mongoose: A MongoDB object modeling tool for Node.js
 - Axios: A promise-based HTTP client for making API requests
 - React Router: A routing library for React
-- -Swiper Js: A JavaScript library that creates modern touch sliders with hardware-accelerated transitions
+- Swiper Js: A JavaScript library that creates modern touch sliders with hardware-accelerated transitions
 - Bootstrap: A CSS framework.
 Much easier to use because it has a comprehensive grid system with many elements already built.

 ## Getting Started